 - Remove from heat, adjust seasoning and serve warm or at room temperature as a side dish, as a topping for fish and seafood or as a mouthwatering spread for crusty bread.

-Caponata Variations
+Caponata Notes and Variations

 - A wide variety of additional ingredients can be added to caponata.
 Here is a partial list of some of the more common additions.
 Use what you have on hand.